top of page

 TRAVEL TO THE EVENT

-The event will be hosted at Gowbarrow Hall, Watermillock, CA11 0JP.
 The nearest train station is Penrith (North Lakes) which is 11km away.
 Lift sharing between course participants is recommended.

 ACCOMMODATION